-From the necessary revision of the concept of nature, I am drawn to the vocabularies that are missing when we speak about care, interspecies alliances, and possible futures.
-Porosity allows me to build more situated and sensitive relationships.
+From the necessary revision of the concept of nature, I am interested in the gestures that emerge as we articulate interspecies alliances and imagine possible futures.

 The following are a selection of projects that have embodied this process: